alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Why you shouldn’t serialize `Result`
 Avoid serializing `Result` in **public contracts**: it leaks an internal control-flow wrapper into your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless you *intentionally* standardize an envelope or add a custom converter).
+This teaching `Result` doesn’t expose public `Value`/`Error`/flags, but many production `Result` types do - and that’s where this gets nasty.

 Otherwise you can end up with confusing “wrapper JSON” like this (and depending on serializer settings you might even get **only** the flags, silently dropping the payload):